 Sometimes the universe aligns and this Brunswick Stew Georgia Style came about as a result!
 We just made a big pork shoulder roast (Momofuku’s Bo Ssam, to be exact) and had leftovers.
 I had just come across a couple of recipes for Brunswick Stew.
 And my sister from Georgia called and said she was on her way.
 Well, that sealed the deal!
 Brunswick Stew, it was!

-While Fava beans set the standard for many Crostini spreads, this bright, fresh Lima & Pea spread is somewhat unexpected.
-It’s exceptional taste is springish, even in the dead of winter; bright and tasty, it’s a breath of fresh air.
+While Fava beans have set the standard for many Crostini spreads, here the common (and much cheaper and so much easier to deal with) Lima bean stands in.
+Combined with garden peas and mellowed with a touch of cream, these bright, fresh Lima & Pea Crostini are somewhat unexpected.
+The exceptional taste is springy, even in the dead of winter.
+These Lima & Pea Crostini are a breath of fresh air.